The 50 Best American Whiskeys and Bourbons You Can Buy Right Now

 Drink: Whatever your friend is buying.
-That said, the Family Reserve 15 Year is exquisite, with a wonderful balance between the caramel, spice and oak.
+That said, the Family Reserve 15 Year is exquisite, with a wonderful balance between caramel, spice and oak.

-Another Buffalo Trace release (historically, BT used to be called the George T. Stagg Distillery), this is part of that distillery’s “Antique Collection” — aged over 15 years, this uncut, unfiltered and barrel-proof annual release is right up there with Pappy as far as limited supply and inflated secondary market prices.
+Another Buffalo Trace release (historically, BT used to be called the George T. Stagg Distillery), this is part of that distillery’s “Antique Collection” (see above) — aged over 15 years, this uncut, unfiltered and barrel-proof annual release is right up there with Pappy as far as limited supply and inflated secondary market prices.

 Drink: You’ll probably never find it affordably, but the 2007 release — a multiple Whiskey of the Year winner — comes in at a whopping 144.8 proof.